EEC Logo

 In 2010, 6 pilot cities from Armenia, Georgia, Moldova and Ukraine decided to follow the steps of 43 EU cities in joining the MODEL project and thus become models in energy management for their citizens and other municipalities in the region.

-7 practical actions to be implemented:
+7 practical actions have been implemented:

 • Developing basics of local sustainable energy policies